sdonohoo/forecasting/energy_load/GEFCom2017_D_Prob_MT_hourly/submissions/fnn/README.md

    ```
    After generating the cross validation results, you can exit the Docker container by command `exit`.

-   5.2 Do hyperparameter tuning with Azureml hyperdrive
+   5.2 Do hyperparameter tuning with AzureML hyperdrive

-   To tune hyperparameters with Azureml hyperdrive, you don't need to create a local Docker container.
-Please do feature engineering on VM by the command
+   To tune hyperparameters with AzureML hyperdrive, you don't need to create a local Docker container.
+You can do feature engineering on the VM by the command

    ```
    cd ~/TSPerf
    source activate tsperf
    python energy_load/GEFCom2017_D_Prob_MT_hourly/submissions/fnn/feature_engineering.py
    ```
-   And then run through the jupyter notebook `hyperparameter_tuning.ipynb` on the VM with the conda env tsperf as the jupyter kernel.
+   and then run through the jupyter notebook `hyperparameter_tuning.ipynb` on the VM with the conda env `tsperf` as the jupyter kernel.

    Based on the average pinball loss obtained at each set of hyperparameters, you can choose the best set of hyperparameters and use it in the Rscript of `train_predict.R`.